NBadrinath/NBadrinath/README.md

 - 👋 Hi, I’m Badrinath
+- 👨‍💼 I'm working as process analyst
 - 👀 I’m interested in ML-AI
 - 🌱 I’m currently learning ML Agents (Reinforcement learning using unity)
-- 💞️ I’m looking to collaborate on Deep Learning
+- 💞️ I’m looking to collaborate on Deep Learning and robotics
 - 📫 How to reach me nookalabadrinath@gmail.com

 <!---